 If you switch onto a different tariff, we will remotely update the tariff on your meter.
 Changes will be applied within 24 - 48 hours.

 What happens if there is a price change?

-If we change our tariff prices, we will inform you in advance and remotely update the tariff onto your meter.
-Any tariff changes will be applied within 24 - 48 hours of the price change
+If we change our prices, we will inform you in advance and remotely update the tariff onto your meter.
+Any price changes will be applied within 24 - 48 hours of the price change

 Which payment cards can I use to top up?